NixOS/rfcs/rfcs/0140-simple-package-paths.md

   - (-) Bad because it makes `git` and file listings slower.
 - Use three-letter or four-letter prefixes.
   - (-) Also leads to directories containing more than 1 000 entries, see above.
-- Use multi-level structure, e.g. a two-level two-letter prefix structure where `hello` is in `pkgs/unit/he/ll/hello`
+- Use multi-level structure, e.g. a two-level two-letter prefix structure where `hello` is in `pkgs/by-name/he/ll/hello`
   - (+) This would allow virtually a unlimited number of packages without performance problems
   - (-) It's hard to understand, type and implement, needs a special case for packages with few characters
-    - E.g. `x` could go in `pkgs/unit/x-/--/x`
+    - E.g. `x` could go in `pkgs/by-name/x-/--/x`
   - (-) There's not enough packages even in Nixpkgs that a two-level 4-letter structure would make sense.
 Most of the structure would only be filled by a couple entries.
   - (-) Even Git only uses 2-letter prefixes for its objects hex hashes
-- Use two-letter prefixes split into two directories, like `pkgs/unit/h/e/hello`
+- Use two-letter prefixes split into two directories, like `pkgs/by-name/h/e/hello`
   - (+) Allows easy traversal by clicking on GitHub file listings, shard directories being limited to under 40 children
   - (-) Requires special-casing single-letter attribute names
     - (+) There's currently only 6 such cases, which could be handled on a one-off basis
   - (-) Makes auto-completion worse, having to tab-complete once more
   - (-) Makes it harder to create shards: if a shard doesn't exist yet, it has to be created with either one or two `mkdir`'s, or a `mkdir -p`
 - Use a dynamic structure where directories are rebalanced when they have too many entries.
-  E.g. `pkgs.foobar` could be in `pkgs/unit/f/foobar` initially.
+  E.g. `pkgs.foobar` could be in `pkgs/by-name/f/foobar` initially.
-  But when there's more than 1 000 packages starting with `f`, all packages starting with `f` are distributed under 2-letter prefixes, moving `foobar` to `pkgs/unit/fo/foobar`.
+  But when there's more than 1 000 packages starting with `f`, all packages starting with `f` are distributed under 2-letter prefixes, moving `foobar` to `pkgs/by-name/fo/foobar`.
   - (-) The structure depends not only on the name of the package then, making it harder to find packages again and figure out where they should go
   - (-) Complex to implement

 ## Alternate `package.nix` filename

-Context: The only file that has to exist in unit directories is `package.nix`, it must contain a function suitable for `callPackage`.
+Context: The only file that has to exist in package directories is `package.nix`, it must contain a function suitable for `callPackage`.

 Alternatives:
 - `default.nix`